 This bill allows conservation commissions to contribute money from the conservation fund to certain qualified organizations for the purchase of property interests to be held by the organization when such purchase carries out the purposes for which conservation commissions are established.
 This bill also authorizes conservation commissions to purchase interests in land outside the boundaries of the municipality.

-- Land Use Decisions: Expert Opinions and the Board's Personal Knowledge, November/December 2009, New Hampshire Town and City
+- Land Use Decisions: Expert Opinions and the Board's Personal Knowledge, New Hampshire Town and City, November/December 2009

-- Rehearings by the Planning Board - LGC Legal Q & A, September 2006
+- Rehearings by the Planning Board, New Hampshire Town and City, September 2006

 - The Planning Board's Roles & Decision Making Process , David R. Connell, Legal Services Counsel, NHMA (f.k.a.Local Government Center)